Ozzy Osbourne dies at age 76 following farewell show

 The famous Black Sabbath singer had reunited with his bandmates at Villa Park earlier this month

-Ozzy Osbourne, the famous heavy metal star from Birmingham, has died this morning (22 July) at age 76.
+Ozzy Osbourne, the infamous heavy metal star from Birmingham, has died this morning (22 July) at age 76.

 In a statement, his family said: “It is with more sadness than mere words can convey that we have to report that our beloved Ozzy Osbourne has passed away this morning.
 He was with his family and surrounded by love.”

 The singer had recently reunited with his bandmates at Villa Park less than three weeks ago.
-His wife, Sharon, had announced the Villa Park gig, saying Osbourne was determined to give fans the “perfect farewell”.
+His wife, Sharon, had announced the charity gig, saying Ozzy was determined to give fans the “perfect farewell”.

-During the gig, Osbourne told fans: “You’ve no idea how I feel – thank you from the bottom of my heart.”
+During the show, Ozzy told fans: “You’ve no idea how I feel – thank you from the bottom of my heart.”

-After cancelling his tour, Osbourne made a surprise appearance in Birmingham to close the Commonwealth Games in 2022.
+After cancelling his tour, Ozzy made a surprise appearance in Birmingham to close the Commonwealth Games in 2022.

 via Elmar78 on Creative Commons

-Osbourne has a star on both the Hollywood Walk of Fame and Birmingham’s Broad Street.
-He received an Ivor Novello and five Grammy wins during his career as well as other honours such as NME’s Godlike Genius award.
+Throughout his illustrious career, he received an Ivor Novello and five Grammy wins as well as other honours such as NME’s Godlike Genius award.

-Osbourne leaves behind his wife, Sharon: children, Jessica, Louis, Aimee, Kelly, and Jack: and grandchildren.
+Ozzy leaves behind his wife, Sharon, his children: Jessica, Louis, Aimee, Kelly, and Jack, and his grandchildren.